f you use Excel to model businesses, business processes, or

 As you become familiar with names, you'll be able to add to this list of advantages.

-where Number is any positive integer up to 65536, looks like a reference, and is illegal.
+where Number is any positive integer up to 65536, looked like a reference, and was illegal.
 So, for example, DF27 and IV3123 are just as illegal as A1.

-Excel won't let you define a name that looks like a cell reference: F77 for example.
-But since Excel 2007 has more rows and columns than earlier versions, the earlier versions sometimes permit you to define names that look like cell references in Excel 2007 and later.
-For instance, Excel 2003 won't object to Cap1 as a name, even though it's a legal cell reference in Excel 2007.
-This isn't a problem, unless you intend someday to use that workbook in Excel 2007.
-Since most of us do someday want to (or have to) upgrade to current versions of Excel, it's best to avoid names that could be legal cell references in Excel 2007.
-That means: no letter combinations from A XFD, followed by integers less than or equal to 1048576.
+Excel won’t let you define a name that looks like a cell reference: F77 for example.
+But since Excel 2007+ has more rows and columns than earlier versions, the earlier versions sometimes permit you to define names that look like cell references in Excel 2007+.
+For instance, Excel 2003 won’t object to Cap1 as a name, even though it’s a legal cell reference in Excel 2007+.
+This isn’t a problem, unless you intend someday to use that workbook in Excel 2007+.
+Since most of us use current versions of Excel, it’s best to beware of potential problems when loading workbooks constructed in earlier versions of Excel, because they might contain names that could be legal cell references in Excel 2007+.
+That means: no letter combinations from A to XFD, followed by positive integers less than or equal to 1048576.

-It's a really bad idea to use a name that looks like a column designator.
-Some of them are legal, such as A and B, but even though they're legal, such names cause confusion.
-In Excel 2003, the column designators are A, B, C, …, Y, Z, AA, AB, AC, …, AY, AZ, BA, BB, BC, …, IV.
-Avoid using these as names.
-In Excel 2007, they range from A through XFD.
+It’s a really bad idea to use a name that looks like a column designator.
+Some of them are legal, such as A and B, but even though they’re legal, such names cause confusion.
+In Excel 2007+, they range from A through XFD.

-More candidates to avoid are the names of Excel's worksheet functions.
-There's no harm in defining a name that is the same as the name of a function you don't plan to use, except that it's sure to confuse you later, or to confuse the poor soul who later comes along and has to maintain what you've built.
+More candidates to avoid are the names of Excel’s worksheet functions.
+There’s no harm in defining a name that’s the same as the name of a function you don’t plan to use, except that it’s sure to confuse you later, or to confuse the poor soul who later comes along and has to maintain what you’ve built.
+One way to prevent these problems: use mixed case for all your names.
+This distinguishes your names from Excel’s column designators and worksheet functions, which are always in all UPPER CASE.
+This is the approach we’ve taken with our names Right and Left.
+But if that approach doesn’t make you comfortable, avoid the names of Excel’s worksheet functions altogether.
 See the complete list of worksheet functions.

 <snip>…

 Suppose that the Staff Salary Per Quarter is in cell A5.
-Then you want to define the name StaffSalaryPQ to be $A$5, an absolute reference, so that wherever you use it, it will point to the same place, even when you copy, paste or fill.
+Then you want to define the name StaffSalaryPQ to be $A$5, an absolute reference, so that wherever you use it, it points to the same place, even when you copy, paste, or fill.
 See the explanation of absolute references.

 But there is a use for names for relative references.
-For example, if you're in cell D4, defining the name Up to be D3 (as opposed to $D$3) gives you a handy way to refer to the cell immediately above wherever you are.
-Similarly, define Dn (short for "Down") to be D5, Rt (short for "Right") to be E4 and Lt (short for "Left") to be C4.
+For example, if you’re in cell D4, defining the name Above to be D3 (as opposed to $D$3) gives you a handy way to refer to the cell immediately above wherever you are.
+Similarly, define Below to be D5, Right to be E4, and Left to be C4.
 If you include these names in all your worksheets, and use them in formulas, your worksheets will be easier to understand.
-Of course, it's best to make these local names.
-If they're global names, then they point to the sheet on which you defined them.
-There is a tool for doing this, included in the command macros file for this course.
+Of course, it’s best to make these local names.
+If they’re global names, then they point to the sheet on which you defined them.
+There is a tool for doing this, included in the add-in for this course.

-For example, suppose you need a formula that is the sum of the cell to the left and the cell above, as we did when we constructed running sums.
-Using these relative names, the formula would be =Lt+Up.
+For example, suppose you need a formula that’s the sum of the cell to the left and the cell above, as we did when we constructed running sums.
+Using these relative names, the formula would be =Left+Above.